-The C709 reset button is located in the service panel on the left side of the machine.
-The C717 reset buttons are located in the rear panel of the machine.

-Reset button(s) protect the beater motor(s) from an overload condition.
+The reset button is located in the service panel on the left side of the C708.
+The reset buttons are located in the back panel of the C716.
+A reset button protects the beater motor from an overload condition.
 Should an overload occur, the reset mechanism will trip.
-To properly reset the freezer, place the power switch in the OFF position.
+To properly reset the freezer place the power switch in the OFF position.
 Press the reset button firmly.
 Turn the power switch to the ON position.
-Touch the WASH key \(\overline{\textsf{I}}\)/\(\overline{\textsf{I}}\) and observe the freezer's performance.
+Touch the WASH key and observe the freezer's performance.